hybridgroup/gobot-i2c/README.md

 Thank you!

 ## Contributing
+* All patches must be provided under the Apache 2.0 License
+* Please use the -s option in git to "sign off" that the commit is your work and you are providing it under the Apache 2.0 License
+* Submit a Github Pull Request to the appropriate branch and ideally discuss the changes with us in IRC #gobotio on Freenode.
+* We will look at the patch, test it out, and give you feedback.
+* Avoid doing minor whitespace changes, renamings, etc. along with merged content.
+These will be done by the maintainers from time to time but they can complicate merges and should be done seperately.
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
+* Take care to maintain the existing coding style.
+* Add unit tests for any new or changed functionality.
+* All pull requests should be "fast forward"
+  * If there are commits after yours use “git rebase -i <new_head_branch>”
+  * If you have local changes you may need to use “git stash”
+  * For git help see [progit](http://git-scm.com/book) which is an awesome (and free) book on git

 ## License
-Copyright (c) 2013 The Hybrid Group.
+Copyright (c) 2013-2014 The Hybrid Group.
 Licensed under the Apache 2.0 license.